laisuk/opencc-jieba-rs/README.md

 ### Lexicons

 By default, it uses OpenCC's built-in lexicon paths.
-You can also provide your own lexicon folder as the fourth argument.

 ---